Post

 Using Index Notation

 To keep it simple, we are going to assume there is only one “∗” dimension, and it’s easy enough to extend the reasoning to more.
-We can express the linear layer using index notation like so:
+Let’s introduce a new tensor $C = A^T$ so we can ignore the transpose for a bit and can express the linear layer using index notation like so:

-In the first expression, the $k$ index is repeated, meaning it’s a dummy index, and the two matrices $x_{ik}$ and $(a_{jk})^T$ are multiplied together, contracting the $k$ index.
-In the second expression, the one-tensor $ \mathbf{1}_i$ is used to broadcast the vector $b_j$ into a matrix to be added to the first expression.
+In the first expression, the $k$ index is repeated and not used on the left-hand side of the equation, meaning it’s a dummy index and we sum over the multiplied components of $x_{i k}$ and $c_{k j}$.
+In the second expression, the one-tensor $ \mathbf{1}_i$ is used to broadcast the vector $b_j$ into a matrix so it has the correct shape to be added to the first expression.

 Gradients of all the inputs